 The Company is subject to market risk with respect to commodity price fluctuations, principally related to our purchases of sweeteners, metals, juices, PET and fuels.
 We manage our exposure to commodity risks primarily through the use of supplier pricing agreements that enable us to establish the purchase prices for certain inputs that are used in our manufacturing and distribution business.
-We also use derivative financial instruments to manage our exposure to commodity risks at times.
+When deemed appropriate, we use derivative financial instruments to manage our exposure to commodity risks.
 Certain of these derivatives do not qualify for hedge accounting, but they are effective economic hedges that help the Company mitigate the price risk associated with the purchases of materials used in our manufacturing processes and the fuel used to operate our extensive vehicle fleet.

-Open commodity derivatives that qualify for hedge accounting had notional values of \$8 million and \$9 million as ofDecember 31, 2015 and 2014, respectively.
-The fair value of the contracts that qualify for hedge accounting resulted in a net unrealized gain of \$1 million.
-The potential change in fair value of these commodity derivative instruments, assuming a 10 percent decrease in underlying commodity prices, would have resulted in a net unrealized loss of \$1 million.
+Open commodity derivatives that qualify for hedge accounting had notional values of \$12 million and \$8 million as ofDecember 31, 2016 and 2015, respectively.
+The fair value of the contracts that qualify for hedge accounting resulted in a net unrealized loss of \$1 million.
+The potential change in fair value of these commodity derivative instruments, assuming a 10 percent decrease in underlying commodity prices, would have increased the net unrealized loss to \$2 million.

-Open commodity derivatives that do not qualify for hedge accounting had notional values of \$893 million and \$816 million as ofDecember 31, 2015 and 2014, respectively.
-The fair value of the contracts that do not qualify for hedge accounting resulted in a net unrealized loss of \$170 million.
-The potential change in fair value of these commodity derivative instruments, assuming a 10 percent decrease in underlying commodity prices, would have increased the net unrealized loss to \$226 million.
+Open commodity derivatives that do not qualify for hedge accounting had notional values of \$447 million and \$893 million as ofDecember 31, 2016 and 2015, respectively.
+The fair value of the contracts that do not qualify for hedge accounting resulted in a net unrealized gain of \$11 million.
+The potential change in fair value of these commodity derivative instruments, assuming a 10 percent decrease in underlying commodity prices, would have eliminated the net unrealized gain and created a net unrealized loss of \$28 million.